 We then ordered to Cokes and picked or desserts, he ordered the Hot Choc Brownie and I went for the Whoopie Cookie.
 I’m not going to lie, at the stage, I was so full, I was ready to vom.
 The food arrived after a few minutes and looked amazing.
 I had these big soft cookie things, with pretzels, popcorn, caramel sauce and ice cream.
 It was so so yummy, I ate half of it and had to give up.
 My friend described his brownie as an actual dream, I’m not going to lie his look gorgeous, mine had too much going on but they were both amazing.

 One we had eaten and the bill came around.
 I finally came out as the blogger reviewing the food.
 Yes, I am that cheap.
 I then managed to embarrass my friend by taking pictures of the chefs at work.
 I honestly can not fault the staff, the food or the chefs.
 I had such an amazing time, I can't thank Giraffe enough for having me over.

-*This post was sponsored by Giraffe Restaurants, all opinions are my own
+*This post was sponsored by Giraffe Restaurants, the supplied all food and drinks in return for an honest review.
+All opinions are my own